Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Xenos: I want the future to be a world were there are no distinctions between citizen and cybervator one in which everyone is a cybervator in their on right.

 		Xenos: Up to this point Cyvolters has not had a leader.
 Because of this they have done some things I am not proud. many if which goes against the vision/values of the Cyvolter.
 Without a leader the Cyvolters will become nothing more than an organization resembling a chicken without a head.

+		A group who is not beholden to a leader will fall into chaos and a leader not beholden to their people will fall into evil

 		It may be better if this show by using each person as an example rather than told {